Essential Gear for Fly Fishing for Dorado in Bolivia

 - Tarpon Snake (Black) (3)

-You’ll be wet wading in rocky freestone rivers all week while fishing at Tsimane, so wading gear is critical, and a pair of sturdy, felt-soled boots with carbide or aluminum studs or cleats is a must.
+You’ll be wet wading in rocky freestone rivers all week while fishing at Tsimane, so wading gear is critical, and a pair of sturdy, felt-soled boots is a must.
 Rubber-soled wading boots don’t work on the thin algae film that covers the rocks and gravel.

 Plan on bringing two pairs of neoprene socks, and bring a tube of anti-fungal cream and a small bottle of Goldbond medicated powder to keep your feet happy.